 Margarita Merriman, Professor Emeritus of Music at Atlantic Union College, received her B.Mus. from the University of Chattanooga, now the University of Tennessee, in piano performance and both the M.Mus. and Ph.D. from the Eastman School of Music in music theory.

-The only child of Victor Ernest and Mary Belle Holder Dietel, Margarita was born in Barcelona, Spain, where her parents had been serving as missionaries.
-Because health problems necessitated her mother’s return to the U.S., from eighteen months until she was ten, Margarita lived in Takoma Park, Maryland, where her mother taught Modern Languages at Takoma Academy and Washington Missionary College, now Washington Adventist University.
+The only child of Victor Ernest and Mary Belle Holder Dietel, Margarita was born on November 30, 1927 in Barcelona, Spain, where her parents had been serving as missionaries.
+Because health problems necessitated her mother returning to the U.S., from eighteen months until she was ten, Margarita lived in Takoma Park, Maryland, where her mother taught Modern Languages at Takoma Academy and Washington Missionary College, now Washington Adventist University.
 Both of her parents were musical, her mother being a pianist and her father a trombonist and string bass player.

 In 1937 her mother was invited to teach Modern Languages at Southern Junior College, later Southern Missionary College, now Southern Adventist University, in Collegedale, Tennessee.
 Margarita attended grade school and academy there, continued her study in music on piano and cello, and started music study at SJC.
 She completed her undergraduate degree at the University of Chattanooga in 1948.
 She recently talked about her experiences in music and the teachers that inspired her during that time:

 When I was twelve, my mother made arrangements for me to study with Elsie Landon, later Buck, who was finishing her diploma at Southern.
 Although I had started piano earlier, Elsies enthusiasm and instruction proved to be truly inspiring and led me to pursue music as a career.
 She praised my progress in playing and also encouraged me when I shared with her short compositions I had written.